tipogi/bushido.deploy/readme.md

 - `bushido.guide`: It is the client of the application and nginx delivers that files to the end-user
 - [`bushido.library`](https://github.com/tipogi/bushido.library): Feeds the graph database with topics and domains

+> When we want to use `bushido.library`, we have to open the Neo4J ports to localhost because by default the ports are open inside of the container

 # Folders
 The repository has different folders with some utility in the process of deploying the application
 - `configuration`: All the constant files that has to be edited before spin up the container
-- `docker`: All the containers directory
+- `docker`: All the containers directory.
+At the beginning empty but with the execution of the script, it will start populating
+- `images`: Each service has its own environment and these images describe when to do each edition
+- `os`: Depending which operating system you have in the VPS, it describes how to do the initial configuration
-- `scripts`: Automatise application deploy.
-Pull services, create the bundle, configure the environments of each service and more.
+- `scripts`: Automatise application deploy:
   - *init.sh*: Pull repositories and add its own environment variables
   - *install.sh*: Create the bundles and move to the containers location to spin up the application
   - *color.sh*: Terminal coloring helper function
   - *path.sh*: Path constants helper

-# Scripts
-Automatise application deploy.
-Pull services, create the bundle, configure the environments of each service and more
-- **init.sh**: Pull repositories and add its own environment variables.
-Environment files to edit inside docker folder:
-  - .env (docker compose environment file)
-  - bushido.backend/database/.env DEPRECATED, not in use
-  - bushido.backend/deploy/core/config/environment/**wished_env.yml** *(for example: production.yml)*
-  - bushido.backend/deploy/core/config/external_connections.ts
-  - bushido.guide/src/constants/config.constants.ts
-  - bushido.library/cli/src/config/environment/**wished_env.yml** *(for example: production.yml)*
-  - bushido.library/cli/src/.env  ( the environment name has to be the same name of yml but without extension)
-- **install.sh**: Create the bundles and move to the containers location to spin up the application
-  - bushido.backend/deploy/core/.env ( the environment name has to be the same name of yml but without extension)
-  - Create .env file in `bushido.library` and also edit the `.yml` file
-- **color.sh**: Terminal coloring helper function
-- **path.sh**: Path constants helper

-When we want to use `bushido.library`, we have to open the Neo4J ports to localhost because by default the ports are open inside of the container

 # OS
 Which packages needs that deployment to run in some VPS